Terry Hall, singer with ska icons The Specials, dies at 63

 Most of the original Specials reunited in 2008, staged a 30th-anniversary tour in 2009 and in 2019 released an album of new material, “Encore,” which became the band’s first U.K. No. 1 album.
 A follow-up, “Protest Songs 1924-2012,” was released in 2021.

 Hall’s bandmates said he was “a wonderful husband and father and one of the kindest, funniest, and most genuine of souls.
-His music and his performances encapsulated the very essence of life… the joy, the pain, the humour, the fight for justice, but mostly the love.
+His music and his performances encapsulated the very essence of life… the joy, the pain, the humor, the fight for justice, but mostly the love.”

 “He will be deeply missed by all who knew and loved him and leaves behind the gift of his remarkable music and profound humanity.
 Terry often left the stage at the end of The Specials’ life-affirming shows with three words… ‘Love Love Love.’”